mdbromhal/mdbromhal/README.md

 You can click the Preview link to take a look at your changes.
 --->
 # Current Projects
+- Controlling a Ur5e robot with computer vision in ROS
 - Yelena: A Low-Cost AI-Based Autonomous Crawler (2023-current)
 - I'm Something of a Painter Myself: Using GANs to Mimic Monet's Style, Kaggle Project (2024)
 - Advanced Energy Storage Technology Research (2021-current)